samgomena/transitcrumbs/data_processing/info.md

 The general structure of the data looks like this:

-#### How much data is there? how many MB (unzipped), how many rows/events?

-There's approximately 500 MB unzipped at the time of writing (4/3)

 ```Tsv
 EVENT_NO_TRIP   OPD_DATE    VEHICLE_ID  METERS   ACT_TIME GPS_LONGITUDE GPS_LATITUDE
 BIG_INTEGER     DTG         INTEGER     INTEGER  INTEGER  GEO           GEO